 7.1 ICARS will keep disclosures confidential unless required by any governmental or administrative agency, tribunal, court or other quasi-judicial or regulatory body, to disclose any and all information provided by a covered person with respect to a specific activity.
-ICARS will endeavour to provide notice of any such requirement to disclose such information to Personnel and Partners as promptly as reasonably possible and in accordance with the ICARS data protection policy (in development).
+ICARS will endeavour to provide notice of any such requirement to disclose such information to Personnel and Partners as promptly as reasonably possible and in accordance with the ICARS data protection policy.

-7.2 ICARS will process all personal data received in implementation of this policy in compliance with the ICARS data protection policy (in development) and therefore in compliance with the EU General Data Protection Regulation (GDPR) and Danish data protection law.
+7.2 ICARS will process all personal data received in implementation of this policy in compliance with the ICARS data protection policy and therefore in compliance with the EU General Data Protection Regulation (GDPR) and Danish data protection law.

-The Board of Directors shall authorize and oversee a periodic review of the administration of this conflict of interest policy at least annually.
+The Board of Directors shall authorise and oversee a periodic review of the administration of this conflict of interest policy at least annually.
 The review may be written or oral.
 The review shall consider the level of compliance with the policy, the continuing suitability of the policy, and whether the policy should be modified and improved.